 Trekking in Georgia and the High Caucasus

 - Trek twice over 3000m passes in the `Alps of the East`

 - Fortified villages of Mutso and Shatili and UNESCO Mtskheta city

 - Top adventure trekking holiday in Caucasus mountains of Georgia

-East of the Black Sea and separated from Russia by the long chain of the Caucasus Mountains, Georgia is one of the most exciting adventure travel and trekking/walking destinations in Europe.
+East of the Black Sea and bordered in the north by the long chain of the Caucasus Mountains, Georgia is one of the most exciting adventure travel and trekking/walking destinations in Europe.
 From the capital Tbilisi, we travel north to the striking Mount Kazbek (5047m) and begin trekking across the Sadzele and Borbalo passes into the remote Khevsureti Range.
 Crossing open ridges, with far-reaching views, we descend through flower-filled mountain pastures into steep-sided and forested valleys, where we find the fortified medieval villages Mutso and Shatili.
-Close to the border with the tiny republics of Chechnya and Dagestan, this is Georgia's most traditional region, home to animist shrines, hidden churches and impressive stone-built defensive towers.
+Close to the northern border, this is Georgia's most traditional region, home to animist shrines, hidden churches and impressive stone-built defensive towers.
 After our 'loop' northwards into the mountains, we will add to our understanding of this fascinating country with a day of guided sightseeing in Tbilisi and in the nearby town of Mtskheta, a UNESCO World Heritage Site and former Georgian capital.

 Is this holiday for you?